 The Company displays competence and talent not only in launching innovative products but also in its management: Alpargatas is awarded the Prêmio Mauá prize, sponsored by the São Paulo Stock Exchange and Jornal do Brasil, for its relationship with the capital market.
 In the economy, Brazil faces ups and downs and witnesses mounting inflation.
 Despite this, the Company grows and develops and is elected the best in its sector by Exame magazine.
 In São Paulo, the headquarters move from the Mooca neighborhood to Itaim Bibi.
 Alpargatas completes the nationalization process of its capital and launches the Night&Day canvas.
 New factories are opened in Campina Grande and Santa Rita, in Paraíba State.

-The Company launches Havaianas Top and the international Mizuno and Timberland brands on the Brazilian market.
+The Company launches Havaianas Top and the international Mizuno brands on the Brazilian market.
 Another factory is opened in João Pessoa in the Northeast of Brazil.
 The Real Economic Plan puts an end to hyperinflation and places the country on the path to economic stability.
 In the United States, the talent of our soccer stars wins another World Cup for Brazil, the fourth.
 Havaianas sales hit an all-time record: a hundred million pairs are sold.